About the Program

 - International Business and Investment Transactions with China (Four Credits)

 - Law and Social Change in China (Two Credits)

 - Directed Research: Students making previous arrangements with faculty either in Shanghai or Washington Square may receive up to two credits for research conducted while in Shanghai.

 Language Courses: Students who have a working knowledge of Mandarin will generally receive a greater benefit from their experience.
 Students are therefore encouraged to take language courses at NYU or elsewhere before participating.
-Students may also find it useful to take Mandarin courses at the NYU Shanghai center while in residence.
+Students may also find it useful to take Mandarin courses at NYU Shanghai while studying there.
 No law school credit, however, will be awarded for courses intended solely for language instruction; NYU language courses will appear in transcripts.

 Tuition and Living Costs

 Students participating in NYU Law Abroad pay full tuition to NYU Law for the semester.
 Tuition covers a full course load; students who wish to take additional courses may do so at an additional expense.
 Information about NYU Law School tuition can be found in the following link: http://www.law.nyu.edu/financialaid/budgetandbudgeting/studentexpensebudget/index.htm

 For more information about cost of living and other expenses please visit http://www.nyu.edu/global/global-academic-centers/shanghai/admitted-students/costs-budgeting/cost-of-living.html